-In December 2019, a cluster of patients with pneumonia of unknown cause was observed in Wuhan, China.
-A novel coronavirus was identified as the causative pathogen,1-6 provisionally named as 2019 novel coronavirus (2019-nCoV) by the World Health Organization (WHO).
-On 11 February 2020, WHO named this novel coronavirus pneumonia as "COVID-19" (coronavirus disease 2019).
-On the basis of phylogeny, taxonomy, and established practice, the Coronavirus Study Group of the International Committee on Taxonomy of Viruses formally recognizes this virus as a sister to severe acute respiratory syndrome coronavirus (SARS-CoV) and renamed it as SARS-CoV-2.7 SARS-CoV-2 belongs to species of severe acute respiratory syndrome-related coronavirus (SARSr-CoV) and genus Betacoronavirus.2 COVID-19 rapidly triggered a global health emergency alert and spread to 46 countries by 27 February 2020.
-SARS-CoV-2 is the seventh member of the family of
+In December of 2019, a cluster of patients with pneumonia of unknown cause was observed in Wuhan, China.
+A novel coronavirus was identified as the causative pathogen1-6, provisionally named as 2019 novel coronavirus (2019-nCoV) by the World Health Organization (WHO).
+On Feb 11, 2020, WHO named this novel coronavirus pneumonia as "COVID-19" (Corona Virus Disease 2019).
+Based on phylogeny, taxonomy, and established practice, the Coronavirus Study Group (CSG) of the International Committee on Taxonomy of Viruses formally recognizes this virus as a sister to Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) and renamed it as SARS-CoV-27.
+SARS-CoV-2 belongs to species of Severe Acute Respiratory Syndrome related Coronavirus (SARSr-CoV) and genus Betacoronavirus2.
+COVID-19 rapidly triggered a global health emergency alert and spread to 46 countries by Feb 27th, 2020.
+SARS-CoV-2 is the seventh member of the family of coronaviruses that infects humans.
+Like SARS-CoV and Middle East Respiratory Syndrome Coronavirus (MERS-CoV), SARS-CoV-2 is responsible for lower respiratory infection and can cause Acute Respiratory Distress Syndromes (ARDS).
+Other human coronaviruses (HCoV 229E, NL63, OC43, and HKU1) are responsible for upper respiratory infections and common cold8.